-When an exception X is thrown as a direct result of a previous exception Y, the InnerException property of X should contain a reference to Y.
+When an exception X is thrown as a direct result of a previous exception Y, theproperty of X should contain a reference to Y.

-Use the InnerException property to obtain the set of exceptions that led to the current exception.
+Use theproperty to obtain the set of exceptions that led to the current exception.

 You can create a new exception that catches an earlier exception.
 The code that handles the second exception can make use of the additional information from the earlier exception to handle the error more appropriately.

 Suppose that there is a function that reads a file and formats the data from that file.
 In this example, as the code tries to read the file, an IOException is thrown.
 The function catches the IOException and throws a FileNotFoundException.
-The IOException could be saved in the property of the FileNotFoundException, enabling the code that catches the FileNotFoundException to examine what causes the initial error.
+The IOException could be saved in the property of the FileNotFoundException, enabling the code that catches the FileNotFoundException to examine the cause of the initial error.